• Skip to primary navigation

 • For a decorative appearance, you can use a smaller cookie cutter to cut shapes out of half of your cookies.
 This way, you will be able to see the jam filling when assembled!

-• Roll one sheet of dough out at a time, keeping the second one in the fridge until ready to bake.
-If your dough becomes too soft, you can always put it back into the fridge.
+• Roll one sheet of dough out at a time, keeping the second one in the refrigerator until ready to bake.
+If your dough is too soft, you can always put it back into the fridge.

 • To store: Keep your Linzer cookies stored in a sealed, airtight container at room temperature for up to 1 week.